woctezuma/recent-sales/README.md

 8. The Elder Scrolls V: Skyrim
 9. Portal 2
 10. Call of Duty: Black Ops II

 NB: This does not take into account F2P games, as the revenue is based on the game price listed on the Steam store.

-Most profitable games, among these released in the past 48 days:
+## The most profitable games, among these released in the past 48 days:
 1. F1 2017
 2. Car Mechanic Simulator 2018
 3. Foxhole